jzhao0802/palab/bivar_stats_y_cat.md

   * _Proportion of Level__X_: _Count__X_ / all observations where level of variable is this level, i.e. P(outcome = Y1 | variable = X1); rounded to two decimal places.
   * _Proportion of Outcome__X_: _Count__X_ / all observations where the outcome level is X, i.e. P(variable = X1 | outcome = Y1); rounded to two decimal places.

-* For numerical variables, produce `bivar_stats_y_cat_x_num.csv` with following columns with all results rounded to two decimal places:
+* For numerical variables, produce  `output`bivar_stats_y_cat_x_num.csv with following columns with all results rounded to two decimal places:
   * _Variable_: Name of the categorical variable.
   * _NonMissing__X_: Number of non-missing obsservations when outcome level is X.
   * _NonMissingPrp__X_: Proportion of non-missing observations when outcome level is X where the denominator is the total number of observations in the data inclusive of missing values.
 The result should be rounded to two decimal places.